M-Audio Axiom 49 review

 MIDI controllers are mostly used in studio and production settings, but the technology behind them allows it to be used in many other situations, including live performances.
 Other popular forms of MIDI controller devices would be electronic drum kits and electronic wind instruments, which are built in the general construction of the original instrument and respond to the MIDI triggers of pads or valves.

-And lastly, take a look at some of the MIDI keyboards that are selling the best on Amazon:
+And lastly, take a look at some of the MIDI keyboards that are selling the best online: